raphaelsty/cherche/README.md

 </div>
 <br>

-Cherche (search in French) allows you to create a neural search pipeline using retrievers and pre-trained language models as rankers.
-Cherche is meant to be used with small to medium sized corpora.
+Cherche allows creating a neural search pipeline using retrievers and pre-trained language models as rankers.
+We dedicated Cherche to small to medium-sized corpora.
 Cherche's main strength is its ability to build diverse and end-to-end pipelines.

 ![Alt text](docs/img/explain.png)